aackerman/talks/debugging-node/NOTES.md

 ## node-memwatch

 ** memwatch demo - create a memory leak and run the server and allow memwatch to log the leaks **

+memwatch doesn't appear to work on newer version of v8 in newer versions of node

+It is ideal to have telemetry tracking for your node processes to send rss and heap memory statistics.
+This allows a system to have insights into why a process might be crashing.

 ### Memory leaks